We’ve been using shortcodes in WordPress themes for years, and they have become a standard part of how we build sites.

 Troubleshooting: What to Do When do_shortcode Isn’t Working

-If the do_shortcode function is not working, then make sure the plugin providing the shortcode is installed and activated by going to Plugins » Installed Plugins.
+If the output doesn’t appear, make sure the plugin providing the shortcode is actually active by going to the Plugins » Installed Plugins page.

 }